Brynjath99/Project-D2424/README.md

-# Project D2424
+# D2424: Deep Learning in Data Science Project 2022
- Main Project D2424 KTH

 Convolutional Neural Networks (CNN) are commonly used for Image classification.
 In this paper, we propose numerous methods to build and train a modern ConvNet architecture from scratch.
 Since the deeper neural networks are more diﬀicult to train, for this, we extend the